nhsbsa-data-analytics/coffee-and-coding/2021-05-19 Get to grips with R and Python on our Open Data Portal/README.md

 ## Lab (R then Python)
 - Setup
-- Basic syntax
-- Pulling data from the ODP API into a Data Frame
+- Pulling data from the ODP API into a DataFrame
 - Basic exploratory analysis (including plotting)